zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2018_infovis_juniper.md

 # Specify new BibTeX fields by adding a new key and value inside "bib:"
 bibentry: article
 bib:
-  journal: IEEE Transactions on Visualization and Computer Graphics (InfoVis ’18), to appear
+  journal: IEEE Transactions on Visualization and Computer Graphics (InfoVis ’18), early access
   booktitle:
   editor:
   publisher: